Active Structure Learning of Bayesian Networks in an Observational Setting: The Sample Complexity of

-To upper bound the sample complexity of \algname, observe that by \lemref{outgoing}, on the first round $t$ with $\epsilon_t \leq \gamma/(2d)$, at least $|\cV| = d - q$ families have been accepted.
-Following \eqref{tsc} and the notation therein, the sample complexity of \algname\ can be upper bounded by setting $n=1$, $V_1 = d - q$, $t_1 = t$, and getting an upper bound of
+\begin{proof}[of \thmref{stableimprove}] Since $\cD$ is a discrete distribution, the sample complexity upper bounds in \eqref{tsc} and \eqref{naive} can be used.
+To upper bound the sample complexity of \algname, observe that by \lemref{outgoing}, on the first round $t$ with $\epsilon_t \leq \gamma/(2d)$, at least $|V| = v$ families have been accepted.
+Following \eqref{tsc} and the notation therein, the sample complexity of \algname\ can be upper bounded by setting $n=1$, $V_1 = v$, $t_1 = t$, and getting an upper bound of